South Korea: Religion

 Among Christian denominations, Presbyterianism is the largest.
-About nine million people belong to one of the hundred different Presbyterian churches; the biggest ones are the HapDong Presbyterian Church, TongHap Presbyterian Church and the Koshin Presbyterian Church.
+About nine million people belong to one of the hundred different Presbyterian churches; the biggest ones are the HapDong Presbyterian Church, TongHap Presbyterian Church, and the Koshin Presbyterian Church.
 South Korea is also the second-largest missionary-sending nation, after the United States.

 Buddhism was introduced to Korea in the 4th century.
 It soon became a dominant religion in the southeastern kingdom of Silla, the region that hitherto hosts the strongest concentration of Buddhists in South Korea.
-In the other states of the Three Kingdoms Period, Goguryeo and Baekje, it was made the state religion respectively in 372 and 528.
+In the other states of the Three Kingdoms Period, Goguryeo and Baekje, it became the state religion in 372 and 528, respectively.
 It remained the state religion in Later Silla and Goryeo.
 It was later suppressed throughout much of the subsequent history under the unified kingdom of Joseon, which officially adopted a strict Korean Confucianism.
 Today, South Korea has about 8.7 million Buddhists, most of them affiliated to the Jogye Order.
 Most of the National Treasures of South Korea are Buddhist artifacts.